IlincaApostol05/TechChallenge/README.md

 After starting the server, you can access the following APIs:

 1. Import API
-Endpoint: POST /api/import
+Endpoint: POST localhost/api/import

-Description: Upload 1 or 2 CSV files containing the correct format(Each file has •Stock-ID (Ticker), Timestamp (dd-mm-yyyy), stock price value.).
+Description: Upload 1 or 2 CSV files containing the correct format(Each file has :Stock-ID (string), Timestamp (dd-mm-yyyy), stock price value(float)).

 Output: 30 random data points extracted from each file, stored in new CSV file/s named random(1,2).csv ,in the var folder.

 2. Outliers API
-Endpoint: GET /api/import
+Endpoint: GET localhost/api/outlier

 Description: Retrieve outliers from the 30 sampled data points.